webarch-coop/ansible-role-onlyoffice/README.md

 ## Upgrading from Debian Buster to Bullseye

-After upgrading the OS PostgreSQL need to be upgraded:
+After upgrading the Debian PostgreSQL needs to be upgraded:

 ```bash
 pg_dropcluster --stop 13 main